 To load the example data and create, compare, and export surface fits, follow these steps:

-To load example data to use in the Curve Fitting app, enter load franke at the MATLAB® command line.
-The variables x, y, and z appear in your workspace.
+To load example data to use in the Curve Fitting app,

 The example data is generated from Franke's bivariate test function, with added noise and scaling, to create suitable data for trying various fit settings in Curve Fitting app.
 For details on the Franke function, see the following paper: